Abscess

 A prospective study on skin and soft tissue infections: a fact-finding mission from a tertiary centre in north India (PubMed, 2023): This study found that abscesses accounted for 26% of SSTIs in their sample, with a mortality rate of 11.5%.

-Management of acute bacterial skin and skin structure infections in India (International Surgery Journal, 2018): While not solely focused on abscesses, this paper discusses the prevalence of methicillin-resistant Staphylococcus aureus (MRSA) in India, a common cause of abscesses.
-It notes that MRSA is endemic in the country, with incidence ranging from 30% to 70%.
+This 2018 paper from the International Surgery Journal, "Management of acute bacterial skin and skin structure infections in India", provides valuable insights, although it doesn’t focus solely on abscesses.
+Specifically, it discusses the prevalence of methicillin-resistant Staphylococcus aureus (MRSA) in India, a common cause of abscesses.
+Furthermore, it highlights that MRSA is endemic in the country, with an alarming incidence ranging from 30% to 70%.
+This underscores the importance of identifying the causative organism and its antibiotic susceptibility when treating skin infections, including abscesses, in India.

 Skin and Soft Tissue Infections: Current Advancement in Epidemiology, Pathogenesis and Management (Journal of Pure and Applied Microbiology, 2023): This review article provides an overview of SSTIs, including their epidemiology, pathogenesis, and management.
 While it doesn’t specifically address India, it offers insights into the broader context of these infections.